siansell/perch-fieldtype-collectionlist/README.md

 ## Attributes
 - collection: Required.
 The name of the collection.
 - options: Required.
-The ID of a field in the collection to populate the select box with.
+Space delimited list of field IDs in the collection to populate the select box with.
 - values: Optional.
 The ID of another field in the collection to take the values from.
 If omitted, the internal itemID is used.

 ## Examples
 `<perch:content id="book" type="collectionlist" collection="Books" label="Book" options="title" />`
+`<perch:content id="book" type="collectionlist" collection="Books" label="Book" options="title author" />`
 `<perch:content id="book" type="collectionlist" collection="Books" label="Book" options="title" values="isbn" />`